-This course will cover the evolutionary history, taxonomy/classification, anatomy, physiology, behavior and conservation/management issues of marine mammals (cetaceans, pinnipeds, mustelids, sirenians and the polar bear).
+This course will cover the evolutionary history, taxonomy/classification, anatomy, physiology, behavior, and conservation/management issues of marine mammals (cetaceans, pinnipeds, mustelids, sirenians and the polar bear).
 In addition, research methods used to study marine mammals will be taught (including field and lab techniques).
-Prerequisites - general biology.
+Prerequisites - General Biology.

-1st Session -May 22- June 23 M/T (9A-4P)

-Marine Restoration Ecology (2cr UG/G)
+1st Session - May 20th - June 21st M/T (9-11:30), Lab M (1-4P) Marine Restoration Ecology (2cr UG/G)

-This course will provide an overview of the scientific and technical principles of marine habitat restoration.
-We will discuss the role of key ecological concepts in restoration, and the role of restoration in science and society.
-Students will identify structural and functional components of marine habitats and learn how to design restoration projects and monitoring plans that capture these key components of structure and function.
-Students will learn to recognize when adaptive management may be needed, and how to formulate strategies to correct or maintain the desired trajectory of restored habitats.
-Students will also be introduced to the interdisciplinary nature of restoration science, including social, ethical, political and economic aspects.
-Lectures will be supplemented with primary literature reading assignments.
+This course focuses on marine habitat restoration, scientific and technical principles, ecological concepts, and its role in science and society.
+Students will learn to identify structural and functional components of marine habitats, design restoration projects, and implement adaptive management strategies.
+They will also learn about the interdisciplinary nature of restoration science, including social, ethical, political, and economic aspects.
+Lectures will be supplemented by primary literature reading assignments.
 Field trips will allow students to see local restoration sites and learn monitoring techniques used in various habitats (e.g., salt marsh, oyster reef, seagrass bed).
 This course is designed for undergraduate and graduate students.
-Prerequisites- One year of undergraduate introductory science (preferably including an ecology course) or consent of the instructor.
+Prerequisites - One year of undergraduate introductory science (preferably an ecology course)

-Hurricanes of the Gulf Coast (2cr UG/G)
+Hurricanes of the Gulf Coast (2cr UG/G) TH/F (9-11:30A), Lab TH (1-4p)